Code-Institute-Submissions/cidataproject/README.md

 The dataset was obtained from Vincent Arel Bundock, France.
 Retrieved from https://vincentarelbundock.github.io/Rdatasets/datasets.html.

-## The Dashboard
+## Data Visualization Dashboard Features

 In this webpage, we can explore demographic trends of the 1988 Chilean Referendum Voting intentions.
+On click, the bars of the charts modify each other to generate a better understanding of who and why people had certain voting intentions.
+These trends can be examined by Gender, Region of the country, Education level, Income and Age.
+Discussion on possible answers to the reasoning behind the voting intentions are detailed after the graphs.
+The sources for this context can be found at the end of the page, where bibliography is adequately linked and cited.

+This webpage is fully responsive, in spite of the general difficulty of responsiveness in DC charts.
+This problem was resolved adding a scroll through personalized CSS.

+The colour palet and font chosen are intended to mark solemnity, due to the nature of the Referendum and the historical importance of this moment.

 ## Technologies

 - The data is presented in charts made with the library DC.JS.
 - HMTL language for writting of the webpage layout
-- CSS was used to customize the webpage design
+- CSS was used to customize the webpage design and functionalities
 - Bootstrap Framework was used to organize the webpage and uniform the layout throughout.
 Also, the spacing utils section has been creaated from the information in https://getbootstrap.com/docs/4.1/utilities/spacing/
 - Media Queries were used to control the responsive adjustments for smallest screens of the subtitles and paragraphs.